looqbox/guide/docs/R-Scripts.md

 This option is a docker running with a local RStudio linked with your Looqbox-dev folder.
 First of all you need to install Docker in your local machine.
 More in [docker official site](https://www.docker.com/get-started).

-After install docker you need to have a looqbox-dev folder save in your machine.
+After installing docker you need to have a looqbox-dev folder in your machine.
-**INSERT LINK**

 With the docker and the looqbox-dev folder installed you only need to execute these commands:
   - `docker pull looqboxrep/looqbox-dev` to pull the image, use the default looqbox login to pull.
   - `docker run -d --restart=always -v $HOME/looqbox-dev/config:/home/rstudio/looqbox -p 8787:8787 looqboxrep/looqbox-dev`.
 This command will set a local RStudio at port 8787 and will link to your config folder files in the _-v_ command.

-To open your local RStudio you only have to put localhost:8787 in your browser!
+To open your local RStudio you only have to access localhost:8787 in your browser!

 ### RStudio Serve Setup